KippAD/portfolio-project-2/TESTING.md

 <p  align="center"><img  src="assets/readme-images/responsive-testing.png" alt="List of devices that responsiveness has been tested on" width="50%"></p>

 The issue that kept returning seemed to be centering the modal in the middle of the screen vertically when it pops up - this was somewhat remedied through media queries but sometimes it will still appear slightly off center.
-Another issue stems from one of the padlock icons breaking to a second line before the other - this can knock the symmetry of the difficulty selection page.
+Another issue stems from one of the padlock icons breaking onto a second line before the other - this can knock the symmetry of the difficulty selection page.

 The application did not maintain its design on very small mobile phones such as the iPhone 4 (320px width) during testing.
 Although still playable on the iPhone 5/5s, the menu pushes icons off of the screen and can disjoint the whole page.
 This could be a focus for future development, however within the current scope it was not a priority to add responsiveness for devices as old as the iPhone 3/4/4s.